pcarbo/bmapathway/README.md

 the *PLoS Genetics* paper.

-This repository also contains MATLAB code implementing statistical procedures for (1) interrogating support for enrichment of disease associations in genome-wide data; and (2) mapping genetic variants associated with disease risk.
+This repository also contains MATLAB code implementing statistical procedures to (1) interrogate support for enrichment of disease associations in genome-wide data; and (2) map genetic variants associated with disease risk.
 Importantly, the mapping **prioritizes variants assigned to enriched gene sets, in an attempt to enhance discovery of genes underlying complex diseases.** Our statistical procedures are based on fitting multi-marker models of disease to the data.
 We use Bayesian model averaging (BMA) in large-scale multivariate regression to quantify support for enrichment models, and to infer disease associations conditioned on these models.

 ###License